 The TRO™ process is changing how Suncor manages tailings at its mine, which processes 180 million tonnes of oil sand annually and ingests about 50,000 tonnes of fine clays per day.

-TROTM technology development, regulatory approval and commercial implementation have already enabled Suncor to cancel plans for five additional tailings ponds at its existing mine operations.
-In the years ahead, Suncor also expects to reduce the number of tailings ponds at its present mine site from eight to just one, shrinking the total land area covered by the ponds by
+TRO™ technology development, regulatory approval and commercial implementation have already enabled Suncor to cancel plans for five additional tailings ponds at its existing mine operations.
+In the years ahead, Suncor also expects to reduce the number of tailings ponds at its present mine site from eight to just two, shrinking the total land area covered by the ponds by approximately 80%.

 Suncor, Industry Set New Direction for Tailings Research